repository-settings/app/README.md

         contexts: []
       # Commits pushed to matching branches must have verified signatures.
 Set to false to disable.
       required_signatures: true
-      # Prevents merge commits from being pushed to matching branches.
-Set to false to disable.
-      required_linear_history: true
       # Required.
 Enforce all configured restrictions for administrators.
 Set to true to enforce required status checks for repository administrators.
 Set to null to disable.
       enforce_admins: true
-      # Prevent merge commits from being pushed to matching branches
+      # Prevents merge commits from being pushed to matching branches.
+Set to false to disable.
       required_linear_history: true
       # Required.
 Restrict who can push to this branch.
 Team and user restrictions are only available for organization-owned repositories.
 Set to null to disable.
       restrictions: